 This fact sheet is aimed primarily at householders who have problems related to high hedges, either on their property or on a neighbour's, and who may be considering making a complaint to the Ombudsman.

 I have a problem with my neighbour's hedge which separates our properties, and the council is being unreasonable about the request to do something about it.
 Can the Ombudsman help me?

 - A decision by a council to serve a notice on you requiring a remedial action to a hedge you own.
-This is because you will have a right to appeal to the Planning Inspectorate against that notice and we would usually expect you to appeal if you wished to challenge the notice.
+This is because you will have a right of appeal to the Planning Inspectorate against that notice and we would usually expect you to appeal if you wished to challenge it.

 - A decision by a council not to serve a remedial notice on your neighbour or to serve a notice which does not require as much work to the hedge as you think is necessary.
 This is because you will have the right to challenge the council's decision by appeal to the Planning Inspectorate and we would usually expect you to appeal if you wished to challenge the council's decision.

 - The amount the council charges for considering a complaint about high hedges.
 The legislation gives each council the right to set the level of fees it considers appropriate.

 - Damage to your property by a neighbour's hedge.
 We would normally consider it appropriate for you to take legal action against your neighbour.

 You should normally complain to the council first.
 Councils often have more than one stage in their complaints procedure and you will usually have to complete all stages before we will look at your complaint.

 Then, if you are unhappy with the outcome, or the council is taking too long to look into the matter – we think 12 weeks is reasonable – you can complain to us.